technicalagilecoach/SudokuSolver/Notes.md

 - perform pruning etc. only based on actually changed cells

 ## Done
+- improved Hidden Pairs strategy such that it performs as expected with on example puzzle.
 - implement statistics to find out which strategies are actually needed for solving a specific puzzle
 - clean up code for calling the solver in SolverWrapper.cs
 - clean up code in Writer.cs